 Ideas to inspire

-Piper is our 10-year-old German Shorthaired Pointer and Art of the Pet mascot.
-Our logo is in Piper's likeness.
-We got her as a puppy in 2009 and she was high energy, “Lassie” smart, well-mannered and an extremely sweet dog.
-GSP’s require tons of exercise and so we not only take her to daycare 4 days a week, we go on hikes, walks and to the dog park.
-She requires exercise 7 days a week even at the age of 11!
+Piper is our 12-year-old German Shorthaired Pointer (GSP), and this is article is based on a journal I have been keeping related to her seizure history.
+We got her as a puppy in 2009 and she was high energy, “Lassie” smart, well-mannered, and an extremely sweet dog.
+GSP’s require tons of exercise and so we not only take her to daycare 5 days a week, we go on hikes, walks, and to the dog park.
+She requires exercise 6 days a week even at the age of 12!

 In 2014, Piper experienced her first seizure while on the hiking trails and ended up having 2 more during 2014.
-The vet prescribed a seizure medication for the short term since they had happened a few weeks apart.
-Lucky for us this worked, and Piper was seizure free until May 2017 which occurred while she was sleeping.
+Our everyday vet prescribed a seizure medication for the short term since they had happened a few weeks apart.
+Lucky for us this worked, and Piper was seizure-free until May 2017 which occurred while she was sleeping.
 Fortunately, she didn’t have any more seizures in 2017.
 To recap from 2014 to 2017 she had 4 seizures, and all were very short and though scary to witness, she was fine.

-In 2018, this is when her seizures started to become much more frequent.
+In 2018, her seizures started to become much more frequent.
 She went through a period of having one or two seizures per month.
-We decided to take her off all the flea medicines that she had been taking as I had conducted some research to find that topical flea meds can lead to seizures.
-In addition to this, we contacted a holistic vet that analyzed her blood work and conducted an allergy test.
-We came up with a fully holistic “get well plan”.
+We decided to take her off all the flea medicines that she had been taking as I had conducted some research to find that topical flea meds can lead to seizures especially the combo flea and heartworm med.
+In addition to this, we contacted a holistic vet, Dr. Anna Wolf of Pet Synergy in Washington whom we had used for our dogs in the past.
+She analyzed her blood work and conducted an allergy test and then came up with a fully holistic “get well plan”.

 The get-well plan included: Cannabidiol (CBD) oil twice per day, Neuroplex, coconut oil, and apple cider vinegar.
 We also detoxed her using Zeolite.
 All of this helped decrease the seizure frequency.
 Not only that, we used all-natural flea and tick shampoo which you can buy here to keep your dog bathed in toxin-free shampoos.
 We went down from 1 or 2 seizures per month to 4 months without a seizure.
 We were thrilled!